huss-osman/devops-learning/06-aws/networking/13-ipv6-in-aws.md

 * AWS does not provide private IPv6 address ranges
 * Security Groups and Network ACLs are essential when using IPv6
 * IPv6 enables future growth of internet-connected devices
+* Egress-only Internet Gateways provide outbound-only IPv6 internet access
+* Route Tables must be configured to use an Egress-only Internet Gateway

 ---